reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 # Wisdom for Sale

-This tutorial shows you how to build a command-line version and a webapp version of [Wisdom for Sale](https://github.com/hagenhaus/wisdom-for-sale), an application that enables two participants, a seller and a buyer, to trade wisdom for tokens via a smart contract running on a private Algorand, Ethereum, or Conflux consensus network residing in a Docker container on your computer.
-Your DApp will create and fund two accounts, one for each participant.
-Then, it will enable the seller and buyer to make a deal.
+This tutorial shows you how to build [Wisdom for Sale](https://github.com/hagenhaus/wisdom-for-sale), a command-line and web-based application that enables two participants, a seller and a buyer, to trade wisdom for tokens via a smart contract running on a private Algorand, Ethereum, or Conflux consensus network residing in a Docker container on your computer.
+Your DApp creates and funds two accounts (one for each participant), enables the seller and buyer to make a transaction, and exits.

 # Learning Objectives